lkarydas/ogre_object_placement_utility/README.md

 AWSD and mouse, press SHIFT to move 10x the normal speed

 Scene Creation:
-Press space to enter edit mode.
+Press space to toggle edit mode.
 Select a tree model from the buttons on the left.
-Place selected mode on the terrain using the mouse.
+Place selected model on the terrain using the mouse.